Search this website for information about collecting stocks and bonds.

 Builders of locomotives and cars account for over 350 varieties of certificates.
 Those near-topic certificates have a definite popularity.
 So do certificates from depot and terminal companies.

 Further afield, and measurably less popular, are certificates from equipment manufacturers, construction companies, supply companies and service companies.
-Unfortunately, practically all of the time spent deciding on inclusion or exclusion (about 20 hours per year for over 25 years) has been spent on this later group.
-In an effort to cap the amount of time spent in the future, I have formalized my thinking in this section of the Coxrail website.
+Unfortunately, practically all of the time spent deciding on inclusion or exclusion (about 20 hours per year for over 25 years) has been spent on this latter group.
+I must limit the amount of time spent explaining why certificates will or will not be included.
+Therefore, I have formalized my thinking in this section of the Coxrail website.

 What will be included in – and excluded from – this project?